psthomas/psthomas.github.io/_posts/2016-12-08-presidential-election.md

 **The takeaway: if the effect sizes from this paper are correct, the decline in turnout would be enough to swing the election in this state.**

-Here are a few more reasons the above estimate could be wrong:
+Here are a few reasons the above estimate could be wrong:

 * The effect size might be smaller in Wisconsin because we might have a smaller minority population than other red states that were included in the study.
 Using the subgroup specific effects and demographic data from exit polls might be a better approach, but I can’t find a good source for that data.
 Using the effects by subgroup could also help explain the difference in turnout between Milwaukee County (`60.6%` White) and Dane County (`84.7%` White).
 * There could be a large overlap of those without a voter ID and those that were uninspired by Clinton as a candidate.
 Although an ID would have been an impediment, they might not have voted anyways.